Welcome to Mahoning County CASA (Court Appointed Special Advocates)

 Please contact Mahoning County CASA to request a speaker and learn how you too can "speak up for a child".

 The Mahoning County CASA/GAL Program needs your help to make sure that each and every abused and neglected child is given the advantage of a trained CASA/GAL volunteer so that their voice is heard.
+If you are unable to become a CASA volunteer, please consider helping with a fundraising event or making a donation to the program.

-The power of volunteers to change the lives of children!
+CASA demonstrates the power of volunteers to change the lives of children!

 *Source: U.S. Department of Health and Human Services, Administration on Children, Youth and Families.
 Child Maltreatment 2012.
 (Washington, DC, Government Printing Office, 2012).